TheForsakenFurby/Surface-Rules-Guide-Minecraft-JE-1.18/Guide.md

 	]
 }
 ```
 > ^ This is a very important part of the sequence for vanilla terrain generation.
-What we're doing here is checking if the water is less than one block deep above the block we're looking at.
+What we're doing here is checking if the water is 0 blocks deep or less above the block we're looking at.
 Remember that the `water` condition is met if there is **not** water above the surface, so we place grass on success.
 Then, we place dirt elsewhere (wherever there is water directly above).
-We want no variation (no dirt on land and no grass under water), so `surface_depth_multiplier` is set to `false`. *(I have `add_stone_depth` set to `false` because that's how it's set in vanilla— since vanilla uses this surface rule in combination with others, `add_stone_depth` doesn't actually change anything.
+We want no variation (no dirt on land and no grass under water), so `surface_depth_multiplier` is set to `0`. *(I have `add_stone_depth` set to `false` because that's how it's set in vanilla— since vanilla uses this surface rule in combination with others, `add_stone_depth` doesn't actually change anything.
 If you make a dimension with JUST this surface rule, changing `add_stone_depth` will have an effect, but making a dimension with just this surface rule is a bad idea anyways and could be laggy as all the grass updates.)*

   </details>